gchure/phd/docs/src/chapter_07/section_05_DNA_mutants.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The predicted change in free energy $\Delta F$ using each fit strain can be seen in @Fig:DNA_delF_pairwise_comparison.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The predicted change in free energy $\Delta F$ using each fit strain can be seen in @Fig:DNA_delF_pairwise_comparison .
 In this figure, the rows represent the repressor copy number of the strain to which the DNA binding energy was fit whereas the columns correspond to each mutant.
 In each plot, we have shown the data for all repressor copy numbers